-(c) Kumpulan Melaka Berhad ("Plaintiff") against Digistar Corporation Berhad ("Defendant")
+(a) Kumpulan Melaka Berhad ("Plaintiff") against Digistar Corporation Berhad ("Defendant")

-During the financial year, the Plaintiff has commenced an action against the Defendant at Melaka High Court vide suit no. MA-22NCC-10-08/2022 for a purported undertaking and guarantee of the responsibilities of Matang Makmur Holdings Sdn.
+In the previous financial year, the Plaintiff has commenced an action against the Defendant at Melaka High Court vide suit no. MA-22NCC-10-08/2022 for a purported undertaking and guarantee of the responsibilities of Matang Makmur Holdings Sdn.
 Bhd. ("MMHSB") and Pembinaan Sujaman Sdn.
 Bhd. ("PSSB") under the shareholders' agreement dated 1.4.2013.
 The amount claimed by the Defendant is RM2,200,411.00.